Can Siteimprove crawl an intranet and other non-public sites?

 Siteimprove uses web-based crawlers to index and check your websites for errors.
 This article outlines some of the requirements and considerations when it comes to crawling non-public websites.

-Note: Before a non-public website is crawled, customers must sign and return the Siteimprove indemnification statement.
+Note: Before a non-public website is crawled, customers must sign and return the Siteimprove "non-public website statement" agreement.
 If you have not already returned the signed statement, then please do so before you give access to Siteimprove.
-Reach out to your Siteimprove contact or your account Customer Success Manager (CSM) for a copy of the indemnification statement.
+Reach out to your Siteimprove contact or your account Customer Success Manager (CSM) for a copy of the "non-public website statement".

 Requirements to check sites behind a login

-In order to use the Siteimprove Content Suite on your non-public websites, you will, in addition to signing an indemnification statement, also need to meet the below requirements:
+In order to use the Siteimprove Content Suite on your non-public websites, you will, in addition to signing a "non-public website statement", also need to meet the below requirements:

 Access to the Website via the Internet